srk810/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_05-individual-enrollment-of-device-in-dps.md

 1. Leave the **IoT Hub Device ID** field blank.

     Leaving this field blank ensures that the IoT Hub will use the Registration ID as the Device ID.
-Don't worry if you see a default text value in the field that is not selectable, it will not be treated as an entered value.
+Don't worry if you see a default text value in the field that is not selectable - this is placeholder text and will not be treated as an entered value.

 1. Leave the **IoT Edge device** field set to **False**.